purestorage/pso-csi/pureStorageDriver/README.md

       NFSEndPoint: "1.2.3.9"
 ```

+### Dark-Site Installation

+The PSO pulls a number of images from the main `quay.io` repository.
+If your cluster is air-gapped you must ensure that the `images` parameters point to a local repository
+with local copies of the images.

+Strict attention must be paid to the versions of image you provide locally as PSO only supports the exact combination of image versions listed in [`plugin`](templates/plugin) and [`database`](templates/database) YAML files.
+For more details please contact Pure Stoage Support.

 ## Assigning Pods to Nodes

 It is possible to make CSI Node Plugin and CSI Controller Plugin to run on specific nodes
 using `nodeSelector`, `toleration`, and `affinity`.
 You can set these config
 separately for Node Plugin and Controller Plugin using `nodeServer.nodeSelector`, and `controllerServer.nodeSelector` respectively.

-## Install the VolumeSnapshotClass
+## Install the PSO VolumeSnapshotClass

-Make sure you have related CRDs in your system before installing the PSO CSI driver:
+Make sure you have related CRDs in your system before installing the PSO CSI volume snapshot class.

+For more details refer [here](../docs/csi-snapshot-clones.md)

 ```bash
 kubectl get crds